Pacific Blue (TV series)

 Pacific Blue is an American crime drama television series about a team of police officers with the Santa Monica Police Department who patrolled its beaches on bicycles.
 The show ran for five seasons on the USA Network, from March 2, 1996, to April 9, 2000, with a total of 101 episodes.
-Often described as "Baywatch on bikes", the series was run in many other markets, including Austria, Belgium, Bulgaria, Canada, Denmark, Egypt, France, Germany, Hungary, Israel, Italy, Kosovo, Lebanon, Norway, Poland, Portugal, Russia, Slovenia, Spain, Sweden, Trinidad & Tobago, Ukraine, and Zimbabwe.
+Often described as "Baywatch on bikes", the series was run in many other markets, including Albania, Austria, Belgium, Bulgaria, Canada, Denmark, Egypt, France, Germany, Greece, Hungary, Israel, Italy, Kosovo, Lebanon, Norway, Poland, Portugal, Russia, Slovenia, Spain, Sweden, Trinidad & Tobago, Ukraine, and Zimbabwe.